heimlich1024/OD_CopyPasteExternal/README.md

 * How do I report an issue ?

   Go to the Issues tab in GitHub, and open a new ticket.
-Its helpful if you can attach the ODVertData.txt that will have been created in your temp folder.
+Its helpful if you can attach the ODVertData.txt that will have been created in your temp folder  Please also state the applications that you are going in between and which application the error occurs.
 * How do I change where the temporary file is stored ?

   While you should not have to change the path (the nice thing is that its a worryfree setup) you can open the .py scripts